National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 As a backbencher, he served on a number of committees, including Māori Affairs, Social Services, and Education and Science.

-He was promoted to deputy chair of a number of these committees and even held the coveted position of chairman of the Foreign Affairs, Defence and Trade select committee.
+He was promoted to deputy chair of a number of those committees and held the coveted position of chairman of the Foreign Affairs, Defence and Trade select committee.

 Voted against euthanasia and liberalising abortion